Staff Report #1

 That the Commission:

-- APPROVE the general insurance program for the period of June 30, 2022 through to June 30, 2023 at a total annual cost of $2,763,625 exclusive of applicable sales tax and deductible costs, the particulars of which are as follows:
+i) APPROVE the general insurance program for the period of June 30, 2023 through to June 29, 2024 at a total annual cost of $3,038,483 exclusive of applicable sales tax and deductible costs, the particulars of which are as follows:

 |Travel Insurance||750||Industrial Alliance|

-In February of 2022, administration began the process with Marsh Canada Limited (the Commission’s broker) for the renewal of the general insurance program for the period of June 30, 2022 to June 30, 2023.
-With the 2020-2021 renewal (two years prior) witnessing significant rate increases of slightly above 50%, the focus of last year’s renewal was to market the portfolio and thus seek proposals from alternative carriers as well.
+In March of 2023, administration began the process with Marsh Canada Limited (the Commission’s broker) for the renewal of the general insurance program for the period of June 30, 2023 to June 29, 2024.
 The most challenging part of LTC’s insurance program remains the fleet policy.
-Due to the size and nature of the fleet, there is a limited number of insurers willing to insure this class of business.
-Last year Marsh did receive strong interest from Aviva, but a few outstanding issues pertaining to the current claims process rendered the Zurich proposal the best to continue with.
-However, a strong relationship with AVIVA was established opening the possibilities for future discussions.
+Due to the size and nature of the fleet, there is traditionally a limited number of insurers willing to insure this class of business.
+In the last couple of years, a strong relationship with another carrier was established opening the possibilities for future discussions, and also serves to keep rates with the incumbent at a market level.
 As proposals from alternative carriers is a significant administrative undertaking for both the carrier and insured, annual marketing of LTC’s portfolio is not recommended by Marsh every year.
-The 2022-2023 renewal plan was to start early and seek renewal terms from the current carriers, noting if indications were concerning, then further reviews or “marketing” could take place.
+The 2023-2024 renewal plan was to start early and seek renewal terms from the current carriers, noting if indications were concerning, then further reviews or “marketing” could take place.
 After these initial discussions, Marsh felt the renewal terms would be fair and focused solely on negotiating with the current providers.

-The overall increase for the 2022-2023 renewal is 6.9%, slightly above 2021-2022 (4.6%), but down significantly from 2020-2021 (52.1%).
-The renewal rates presented by Zurich for fleet insurance, roughly 75% of all premiums, included a 5% increase in rates, with timing of bus and service vehicle additions resulting in an overall 5.9% increase.
-Marsh indicated that most renewals recently have been in the 10%-20% range, so were quite satisfied with the increase in single digits.
-Other coverage areas for the 2022-2023 renewal saw increases from 0% to 11.6% over prior years.
+The overall increase for the 2023-2024 renewal is 9.8%, slightly above the 2022-2023 (6.9%) renewal, but down significantly from 52% increase that occurred in 2020-2021.
+The renewal rates presented by Zurich for fleet insurance, roughly 75% of all premiums, included an 8.7% increase in rates, with timing of bus and service vehicle additions resulting in an overall 12.2% increase.
+Marsh indicated that most renewals recently have been in the 8%-12% range, so felt the presented rate increases were competitive with the current market.
+Other coverage areas for the 2023-2024 renewal saw increases from 0% to 8% over prior years.

-The recommended renewal results in an annual premium increase of $183,282, the details of which are set out in the following table.
+The recommended renewal results in an annual premium increase of $280,245, inclusive of broker fees, the details of which are set out in the following table.

-The assumptions for the insurance program costs included in the Commission-approved 2022 operating budget are sufficient to cover the negotiated increases detailed above.
-These increases impacting 2022 will be worked into the 2023 Budget, set to be tabled in August.
+The assumptions for the insurance program costs included in the Commission-approved 2023 operating budget are sufficient to cover the negotiated increases detailed above.
+These increases impacting 2023 will be worked into the multi-year budget, set to be tabled in August.

 In addition to the premium costs, LTC historically pays on average between $600,000 and $700,000 annually in deductible costs relating to accident benefits (as required under no-fault insurance) and public liability claims cost.
-For 2021, deductible costs totaled $518,032, the lowest in seven years.
-It is still too early to determine the impact of increasing deductibles from $50,000 to $100,000 in July 2020, as the nature of claims can take months to years to be fully realized.
-One other factor certainly impacting the level of claims is the ridership declines witnessed since the onset of the pandemic.
+For 2022, deductible costs totaled $505,801, the lowest in eight years.
+It is still somewhat early to determine the impact of increasing deductibles from $50,000 to $100,000 in July 2020, as the nature of claims can take years to be fully realized.
+One other factor certainly impacting the level of claims has been the ridership declines witnessed since the onset of the pandemic.

 Deductible Payout History

 The roles of adjuster and legal representation have significant influence on the level and extent of deductible payments made, and as such, an understanding of the nature of claims experienced by a transit provider is imperative in order to mitigate payouts to the greatest extent possible.
-The Commission has a long standing relationship with ClaimsPro with respect to insurance adjusting services and McCall Dawson Osterberg Handler LLP for legal representation relating to claims.
+The Commission has a long-standing relationship with ClaimsPro with respect to insurance adjusting services and Shillington McCall LLP for legal representation relating to claims.
 There are no recommended changes to either the adjuster or legal representation associated with this renewal.

 E.P.
 (Ted) Graham, Manager of Accounting